fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 tmpfs                              3.2G  4.0K  3.2G   1% /run/user/1000
 ```

-**If your storage is becoming to get full or you want to allocate more space of your main disk, you can either add a new disk or extend the main logical volume in the next steps.**
+**If your storage is getting full or you want to allocate more space to your main disk, you can add a new disk or extend the main logical volume in the next steps.**

 ### 3.2.2 Adding a new disk to the group

-In case you have a second storage device, like a 2.5" HHD that you want to add to your node, you can do this by extending the logical volume and the volume group itself across multiple physical devices.
-Have a look into the [hardware build](/1-hardware-build/) section for more information about adding the HHD to your file.
+If you have a second storage device, like a 2.5" HHD, that you want to add to your node, you can do this by extending the logical volume and the volume group across multiple physical devices.
+Look into the [hardware build](/1-hardware-build/) section for more information about adding the HHD to your file.

-If you add more storage after the node was running, make sure to stop all running blockchain processes and to shut down the node properly using the `sudo shutdown now` command.
-Then open the case and connect your new storage sitting on the corresponding frame.
+If you add more storage after the node is running, stop all blockchain processes and shut down the node properly using the `sudo shutdown now` command.
+Then open the case and connect your new storage on the corresponding frame.

 First, we have to get the identifier of your newly added device.
 We can use the list block command tool.
-It displays information about all block devices, which are special files representing storage devices that handle data as blocks, such as hard drives, SSDs, and optical drives.
+It displays information about all block devices, which are particular files representing storage devices that handle data as blocks, such as hard drives, SSDs, and optical drives.

 ```sh
 lsblk
 ```

-In case you have a NVM SSD and an 2.5" HDD, the output should look similar to this.
+The output should look similar if you have an NVM SSD and a 2.5" HDD.
 Keep in mind that the numbers of storage will be different.
-You can add any type of storage you like.
+You can add any storage you like.

 ```text
 NAME                      MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS